What must I submit in order for my request for accommodation to be reviewed?

 When is the deadline for submitting documentation for an accommodation request?

-- Please be advised that for deadline purposes, delivery to LSAC’s post office box (PO Box 8512) at the Newtown, Pennsylvania post office does not constitute receipt by LSAC.
-Especially near the deadline, to ensure timely receipt by LSAC you should consider the use of a courier service and should direct delivery to LSAC’s offices at LSAC Accommodated Testing, 662 Penn Street, Newtown PA 18940-0995.
+- Documentation must be received by LSAC at its offices by the applicable deadline.
+Please be advised that for deadline purposes, delivery to LSAC’s post office box (PO Box 8512) at the Newtown, Pennsylvania post office does not constitute receipt by LSAC.
+Especially near the deadline, to ensure timely receipt by LSAC, you should consider the use of a courier service and should direct delivery to LSAC’s offices at LSAC Accommodated Testing, 662 Penn Street, Newtown PA 18940-0995.

 Will LSAC confirm receipt of my documentation?